 John Elway – Then

 This quarterback legend is best known for the 16 years he spent playing on the Denver Broncos.
-When he retired in 1999, he had already broken the record of the most victories by a quarterback.
-According to the stats, he was the second most productive passer in the entire history of the NFL, as well as being an outstanding rusher.
-Throughout his time with the Broncos he led them to six AFC title games, and five Super Bowls – two of which they won.
+By the time he retired in 1999, John Elway had already broken the record of the most wins of any quarterback.
+According to the stats, he was the second most productive passer in the entire history of the NFL, and was also an outstanding rusher.
+Elway ended up leading the Broncos to six AFC title games, and five Super Bowls – two of which they won.

 John Elway – Now

-But while Elway’s playing career has been over for quite a long time, he has all but vanished from the NFL scene.
-In 2004, he was inducted in the Pro Football Hall of Fame, further cementing his legacy in the books of NFL history.
-Since then, he has been active in the Bronco front office, getting named executive vice president of football operation in 2011.
-Since he has gotten the job, he’s done a number of substantial moves for the team, such as sign future Hall of Famer Peyton Manning.
+While Elway’s playing career has been over for quite a long time, he has not at all vanished from the NFL scene.
+In 2004, he was inducted into the Professional Football Hall of Fame, further cementing his legacy in the NFL history books.
+Since then, he has been active in the Bronco front office, getting named executive vice president of football operations for the team in 2011.
+He’s made a number of substantial moves for the team since beginning in his position, including signing quarterback Peyton Manning.

 Dan Marino – Then